 Hotel Valencia Riverwalk’s new restaurant Dorrego’s is the only Argentian inspired restaurant in San Antonio.
 Naranja wine bar is a great place to gather with friends and enjoy live music from Wednesday – Saturday.

-During my visit, I had the opportunity to visit some of the best restaurants in San Antonio.
+During my visit, I had the opportunity to visit some of the best restaurants in San Antonio Texas.
 San Antonio’s food scene isn’t just steak and Tex-Mex.
 I was pleasantly surprised that San Antonio is the perfect place to visit for foodies.
-Get your stretchy pants ready as we head out to some of the best places to eat in San Antonio.
+Get your stretchy pants ready as we head out to some of the best places to eat in San Antonio Texas.

 Burgerteca with Chef Johnny Hernandez